-In addition to the nutritional benefits and mental health achieved by cooking vitamin- and nutrient-filled grub, she notes several other reason why cooking can be considered therapy.
+In addition to the mental health — not to mention nutritional — benefits achieved by cooking vitamin and nutrient-filled grub, she notes several other reason why cooking can be considered therapy.
 These include mindfulness (focusing on the moment and all the senses activated by the act of cooking), appreciating the process of how food transformed into your final product, the creative expression cooking exhibits, the joy and rewards you reap from it (versus monotonous household chores) and the connection that can be achieved by cooking with a partner.

 In fact, culinary arts therapy, also called CAT, is an actual thing.
 “I do believe it can help with depression, anxiety and grief.
 The ability to step outside of certain thoughts or actions, even if it is just for an hour or so, can provide tremendous relief,” culinary arts therapist Julie Ohana recently told the Huffington Post.